nodejs/node/doc/api/repl.markdown

  this delegation
  [here](https://iojs.org/api/util.html#util_custom_inspect_function_on_objects).

-So, if you have defined an `inspect` function on an object, like this
+If you have defined an `inspect` function on an object, like this:

     > var obj = { foo: 'this will not show up in the inspect() output' };
     undefined